What is mixed methods research?

 Categorical variables are any variables where the data represent groups.
 This includes rankings (e.g. finishing places in a race), classifications (e.g. brands of cereal), and binary outcomes (e.g. coin flips).

+In an experiment, you manipulate the independent variable and measure the outcome in the dependent variable.
 For example, in an experiment about the effect of nutrients on crop growth:

 Defining your variables, and deciding how you will manipulate and measure them, is an important part of experimental design.

 Experimental design means planning a set of procedures to investigate a relationship between variables.
 To design a controlled experiment, you need:

 When designing the experiment, you decide:

 Experimental design is essential to the internal and external validity of your experiment.